Communion

 On lettered mysteries.
 They have passed the cup

-to me, a branch with braided roots.
+To me, a branch of braided roots.

-I will burnish the tree’s sap to the tip of a thorn.
+To burnish the tree’s sap to the tip of a thorn.

 And pierce the veil of the world